Building Your Own Trusted Execution Environments Using FPGA: Security Analysis

-\textbf{Read and Write to Enclaves.} The hardcore system software, including the operating system and UA, is not a part of the TCB in \sysname.
-Even if the hardcore system software is compromised at run-time, the attacker cannot access the data on/from enclave hardware resources, including BRAM and peripherals, because they are in the isolated address space of the target enclave.
-The attacker cannot breach the confidentiality of SSA code and data as well, because they are encrypted at build time.
-The enclave-hardcore system 2-way communication is based on interrupts and the shared DRAM.
+\textbf{Compromised Hardcore System.} Even if the hardcore system software is compromised at runtime, the attacker cannot access the data on/from enclave hardware resources, because they are in the isolated address space of the target enclave.
+The attacker cannot breach the confidentiality of bitstream, SSA code and data at rest as well, because they are encrypted at build time.
+The enclave-hardcore system's two-way communication is based on interrupts and the shared DRAM.
 Malicious hardcore system software can raise the interrupt to the enclave to carry out a DoS attack.
 Utilizing priority interrupts in sophisticated softcore processors, \sysname can prevent these attacks from the hardcore system side.

-\textbf{Reconfiguring FPGA.} The secure or trusted boot, i.e., static root of trust, process of \sysname ensures the secure loading of the bitstream to configure the FPGA at boot time.
-An alternative dynamic root of trust approach ensures a compromised hardcore system software cannot load an attacker-controlled bitstream to reconfigure the FPGA if the hardware supports run-time reconfiguration.